History of Running USA

 Running USA 2012, at the Hyatt Regency Houston, set a new conference record of 468 leaders from the running industry.
 The 9th edition was tied to the 2012 U.S. Olympic Marathon Trials also in Houston.

-Running USA 2013: The 10th Industry Conference, at the Hyatt Regency Savannah, GA, set a new conference record of 511 attendees and ZAP Fitness was presented as the 4th Allan Steinfeld Development Award recipient.
+10th Running USA conference held at the Hyatt Regency Savannah, GA, set a new conference record of 511 attendees and ZAP Fitness was presented as the 4th Allan Steinfeld Development Award recipient.

 Rich Harshbarger is selected as the new Running USA CEO, succeeding Susan Weeks (2008-13); Harshbarger, based in Detroit, is the organization’s fourth CEO since 1999.

-Running USA 2014: The 11th Industry Conference powered by ACTIVE Network, at the Marriott Marquis & Marina in San Diego, CA, set a new conference record of 550 attendees - the conference's first advance sell-out.
+The 11th Running USA conference, at the Marriott Marquis & Marina in San Diego, CA, set a new conference record of 550 attendees - the conference's first advance sell-out.
 The American Distance Project was celebrated as the 5th Allan Steinfeld Development Award recipient.

 March 13, 2014